-Production Note: This training experience was created with real actors and uses dynamic narrative, immersive storytelling and natural language processing to transform how caseworkers practice and hone data-gathering and decision-making skills.
+Production Note: This training experience was created with actors in live-action sequences, and uses dynamic narrative, immersive storytelling and natural language processing to transform how caseworkers practice and hone data-gathering and decision-making skills.

 The experience requires only a wireless Oculus® headset, a downloadable app and a WiFi connection.
 It offers a new route to build deep caseworker skills as well as to foster greater understanding among policymakers.

 Personal Note: The story of Patricia, Carlos and Theo is fictional, but it reflects the circumstances of many families who require food assistance every day across the U.S..
 I developed the detailed backstory and script with the thoughtful input of the County of San Diego Health & Human Services | Eligibility Operations team.